aflaxman/dp_2020_census/methods.md

 =======

-_Differential privacy definition and history._  A randomized algorithm for analyzing a database is _differentially private_ if withholding or changing one person's data does not substantially change the algorithm's output.
+_Differential privacy definition and history._  A randomized algorithm for analyzing a database is _differentially private_ (DP) if withholding or changing one person's data does not substantially change the algorithm's output.
 If the results of the computation are roughly the same whether or not my data are included in the database, then the computation must